 Not only was the event a sell-out but it raised the fantastic sum of £4000 AND crucially resulted in companies such as Saatchi and Saatchi, Norton Rose Fullbright, Havas, Krow Communications and DFS offering work placements for our young people.
-Guests packed The Pregnant Man pub on Charlotte Street where they were entertained by the brilliantly funny comedian Nick Hastings.
-Our very own Sophie Hytner provided a jazz influenced musical interlude with Porsha Grant, a Diploma student at Wac Arts.
+Guests packed The Pregnant Man pub on Charlotte Street where they were entertained by the brilliantly funny comedian Nick Hastings; Featuring a fantastic jazz influenced musical interlude with Porsha Grant, a Diploma student at Wac Arts.
 They were accompanied by Adam Gray, a former student at the Guildhall School of Music & Drama.

 As the evening progressed the audience was introduced to Drive Forward’s Director, Martha Wansbrough and Michael Carter, one of the young care leavers on the Drive Programme.
 Guests listened intently as Martha explained the unique challenges young people face when they leave the care system and spoke of the difference the charity, in partnership with local employers, can make.
 These sentiments were echoed by Michael (pictured) who spoke eloquently and passionately about his personal experiences of growing up in care.
 Having recently completed a placement at Saatchi and Saatchi, Michael was interviewed on stage by his supervisor about how the opportunity had given him the confidence and determination to pursue his chosen career.